shinn92dev/1800_202330_DTC10/README.md

 Our team DTC-10 is developing a web application to help renters in Vancouver find more information regarding better housing options by providing visibility from other renters regarding their experiences unlike Facebook, Craigslist etc

-todo: Give some elaboration on what the core features are.

 ## 2. Names of Contributors

 List team members and/or short bio's here...